All about solidcore, a new workout class taking over Chicago!

 How many classes did it take for you to not feel like it was completely kicking your butt?

 Girl, it STILL completely kicks my butt!!
-I will say though, I have definitely gotten stronger and exercises that used to kill me before are getting a little bit easier.
-That being said, I am no means a master – nor do I think I’ll ever be!
-I think that’s kind of the brilliance of this workout.
+I’ve definitely gotten stronger, but I’m not a master – nor do I think I’ll ever be!
+That’s kind of the brilliance of this workout.
 It’s always going to be hard.

 How often do you go to solidcore a week?

-Well, I was trying to go 3 times a week before my move, but now I live a 25 minute brown line ride away from the studio, so I’m back to a more realistic goal of once a week.
-I heard that they are opening a new location on Boystown on their social media though, so I’m hoping that’s easier to get to… and that it opens SOON!
+Well, I was trying to go 3 times a week before my move, but now I live a 25 minute train ride away from the studio, so I don’t go as often.
+Hopefully I’ll figure out a way to get there more again!